dangtrunganh/dangtrunganh/README.md

 - 👋 Hi, I’m @dangtrunganh
-- 👀 I’m interested in Machine Learning, NLP
+- 👀 I’m interested in Machine Learning, NLP, Computer Vision
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently a PhD student
-- 💞️ I’m looking to collaborate on general Data science or NLP
+- 💞️ I’m looking to collaborate on general Data science or NLP, Computer Vision
 - 📫 How to reach me ...

 <!---